Automation-Research-Team/aist_phoxi_camera/README.md

 aist_robotiq: ROS action controller and driver for Robotiq two-finger grippers
 ==================================================

-This package provides a ROS action controller and drivers for [Robotiq](https://robotiq.com) two finger grippers, namely [2F-85, 2F-140](https://robotiq.com/products/2f85-140-adaptive-robot-gripper) and [Hand-E](https://robotiq.com/products/hand-e-adaptive-robot-gripper).
+This package provides a ROS action controller and drivers for [Robotiq](https://robotiq.com) two finger grippers, [2F-85, 2F-140](https://robotiq.com/products/2f85-140-adaptive-robot-gripper) and [Hand-E](https://robotiq.com/products/hand-e-adaptive-robot-gripper).
 The package is forked from the [robotiq package developed by CRI group](https://github.com/crigroup/robotiq).
 The URCap driver is borrowed from [the code by Felix von Drigalski](https://gist.github.com/felixvd/d538cad3150e9cac28dae0a3132701cf).

 ## URDF

 [URDF](http://wiki.ros.org/urdf) models of grippers can be found in `urdf` subdirectory.
 You can visualize each model by:

 ```
+$ cd aist_robotiq/urdf
 $ roslauch urdf_tutorial display.launch model:=robotiq_<device>_gripper.urdf
 ```